 India is a phenomenal country.
 A kaleidoscope of cultures and languages and as it’s shown in IT, it can be an incredibly entrepreneurial country too.
 It’s really exciting for Marks & Spencer to be part of its growth story.
 Growth has helped India address some of its greatest development challenges, but there still remains major poverty challenges and economic growth is helping contribute to the wider social and resource challenges I highlighted earlier.
 If we cannot (globally) find a better way to grow we will all ultimately suffer.
 I do think India has the potential though, to be bold as its economy develops to demonstrate this better growth where economic, social and environmental needs are respected and delivered together.

 In the boardroom, the chief sustainability officer is still considered not all that important.
 Do you think that is changing?
-I mean, will the CSO be as ‘fashionably shutterstock_166823255and publicly important’ as say the CIO?
+I mean, will the CSO be as ‘fashionably and publicly important’ as say the CIO?

 It’s important that business takes sustainability seriously at the top of the business.
 Sustainable growth needs to be built into the very heart of a business model.
 Does this mean that every business needs a CSO?
 Probably not.
 Leading companies may take this route but what really matters is that the business is engaging all of its leaders in running their business areas sustainably.
 A good CSO is a coach/mentor supporting his/her colleagues in understanding sustainability and helping them spot the opportunities for running their business areas more successfully–more trusted, efficient, motivated and in-touch spotting new market opportunities before others.